 Localize Your Landing Pages

-Landing page is not just a sales page especially if it is for a local business.
+A landing page is not just a sales page, especially if it is for a local business.
 Users should feel as if they entered your store virtually.
 So be sure to keep these points in mind:

 - If you have a phone number, include it and make it clickable on mobile version.

 - Forms should be above the fold